 Although email marketing is a golden oldie, it is and will remain an effective technique in digital marketing.
 Therefore, it might not be wrong that many marketing experts start their communication or advertisements with emails.

-Email marketing brings some loyal customers to your table, but it can be even more effective if you adopt the “email follow-up” practice.
-The study conducted by Iko systems revealed that follow-ups act as a catalyst to boost your email response rates.
-Because during the research, they received 18% of responses from their first email, followed by 13% on the fourth and 27% on the sixth (source).
+During the research, they received 18% of responses from their first email, followed by 13% on the fourth and 27% on the sixth (source).
 This clearly shows the significance of follow-up in enhancing your customer engagement rates.
 Hence, no matter what, keep following up with your customers through your emails!

-Here are four steps to building a cross-channel lead generation strategy!
+Also Read: Here are four steps to building a cross-channel lead generation strategy!

 Cross-channel marketing has the potential to bring exponential growth to your business, but it can quickly go wrong when poorly implemented.
 So, when employing any cross-channel marketing tactic, ensure your message is well-aligned with your customer’s needs.
 This, in turn, can help boost your user experience and drive more engagement rates for your business.
-However, we hope that the above-outlined methods will add an extra layer of dynamism to your cross-channel marketing strategy and forge your brand into good shape.